istimaldar/minsk-phc/README.md

 ![Event page](Mockups/Full concert info.png)

 ## User Characteristics
+**minsk-phc** is a good poster for post-hardcore, metalcore and similar music genres lovers from Belarus.

+## Assumptions and Dependencies
+There are no any existing APIs to track events.
+Events have to be added by administrators.

+# System Requirements
+## Functional Requirements
-There are 3 types of users:
+There are 3 types of users and here their permissions are listed:

 1. Administrators
   * Admins can add events, change event's info and ban users.
 Also they have all the permissions of General users.